LukeDarling/KissDB/README.md

 # KissDB

-## Keep It Simple, Stupid - Database Server
+## Keep It Simple, Stupid: Database Server

 ### About
 KissDB is a very simple key-value NoSQL database server built for small- to medium-scale data storage needs.
 It offers simultaneous connections, resource locking, and a RESTful API.
-It has a theoretically infinite table and box size depending on available disk space, mitigating one of the main hassles of SQL databases.
-Its intended purpose is JSON storage, but any textual data can be stored.
+It has a theoretically infinite database, table, and box size depending on available disk space, mitigating one of the main hassles of SQL databases.
+Its intended purpose is JSON storage, but any data can be stored.

 ### Structure
 The structure is as follows: